About the Work

 Bass is best known for her black and white pinhole and Polaroid images, capitalizing on the mistakes and peculiarities that occur with each of these processes.
 The human figure has been her primary focus.
 Bass began stitching internal organs on the photographic image of her naked body after her cancer-stricken sister moved back to Fairhope.
 These intimate works were included in the 2008 Halsey group exhibition MEND: love, life & loss.
 The artist is currently working with music created by the shapes and images of body cells made using the Teneriffe lace process.

 ABOUT THE PATRON PRINT PROGRAM:

 Each year we offer a new set of limited edition prints available exclusively to our members at the Postmodernist level and up.
 Artists who have been a part of the Halsey Institute’s programming have specially created these prints for us.
 Beginning at the POSTMODERNIST level ($350), you may choose from one of the prints we have available.
-We are delighted to unveil our newest additions to the Patron Print Program featured upon the walls of our new HICA Hall of Patron Prints located on the first floor of The Marion and Wayland H. Cato Jr. Center for the Arts, just down the hall of the Halsey Institute.
+Many of the prints are featured on the walls of our hall of Patron Prints located on the first floor of The Marion and Wayland H. Cato Jr. Center for the Arts, just down the hall of the Halsey Institute.
 Gradually, you can build your art collection while supporting adventurous contemporary art in Charleston!
 For more information, please contact Tatjana Beylotte at email@example.com or 843-953-5652.